 Our adventures are costed, not to ensure that profits line our pockets, but to give best value to those who adventure with us.
 It is this way of thinking that will help to ensure that we can continue to provide more services to more people, subsidising those in the most need and catering adventures for a much wider demographic.

 You will be familiar with Charities and also Public Sector services.
 In many ways CIC’c are much akin to this way of generating income and providing services.
 People are paid for the work they do and all money stays within the system, rather than disappearing to an unknown share holder in an unknown yacht somewhere in the world.

 Our commitment to the community.

 As part of the work we do The Peak Adventure are committed to raising funds so that we can offer adventures for vulnerable people.
 We will do this throughout the year, working with grant funders and others stake holders who are keen to support our mission.
 Every adventure we embark upon will help us with this mission.
 By being part of our adventures, you are directly helping us do more and for that, we thank you kindly.
 If it wasn’t for the support of the community the Peak Adventure would not have come to fruition and we would not be working to tackle issues like loneliness, low self esteem, anxiety and a raft of mental wellbeing issues many people are faced with.
-The Peak Adventure CIC is here to help bring some enjoyment into the lives of those who may not have the opportunity to experience the great outdoors as we see it.
+Education Health and Wellbeing CIC is here to help bring some enjoyment into the lives of those who may not have the opportunity to experience the great outdoors as we see it.
 Our job is to open the window, take a step outside, breath in the air and take in the surroundings.
 We will work with a number of other professionals along our journey and it is always our aim to dedicate the best possible staff and resources to ensure the best possible outcome.